dhh1128/ken/docs/spec/hypertext.md

 ##### Explicit anchor IDs

 It is also possible to customize the ID for an anchor using a more verbose __explicit ID syntax__: `[+id: anchor text]`.
-For example, the following IML defines a short ID instead of the one that would have been derived from a longer phrase:
+For example, the following ken defines a short ID instead of the one that would have been derived from a longer phrase:

 ```i
 The [+ww2history: history of World War II] is long and complex.